marianna13/any2dataset-cluster-tools/README.md

 *Note 1:* you can more worker nodes from your host list (a csv file) to your cluster by running command similar to one from [manage_cluster.sh](manage_cluster.sh) (second section), You can do either after you start ypur job or before, but always after you properly set you cluster up.

 *Note 2:* you should be able to see your job logs in the `/home/cluster/my.log` file.

+## Managing the cluster

+Besides adding and killing worker nodes, managing the cluster comes to managing the master node.
+We use docker containers to run the master/worker nodes to make it easier to setup everything.
+To kill the master process (and the cluster), you can do the following:
+1. Get the container ID that master process is running in and copy t:
+`docker ps`
+2. Kill the container:
+`docker kill <docker_id>`
+Then you can restart the cluster and the job by running commands from the [step 5](#starting-a-cluster).